AFOEK/WSGCC/ReadMe.md

    ```
    cmake -B ../build -S . _DCMAKE_TOOLCHAIN_FILE=[YOUR_VCPKG_PATH]/scripts/buildsystems/vcpkg.cmake
    ```
     after `cmake` successfully generate `makefile`, go to build folder using this command `cd ../build && make all` or you can use `cd ../build && cmake --build`.
 After all completed the executable are in your working directory, for use the program just simply run `./WebScrapperGenshinCharacterCard`.
 2. Windows Build
 After installing all dependency you need to run this command `vcpkg integrate install` to order Visual Studio can compile it.
 It's more recommended to compile using Visual Studio 2022.
 You can build using `x64` architecture, unless you download `x86` using `vcpkg`.
+The executable is located on `..\x64\{Release or Debug}\WebScrapperGenshinCharacterCard.exe`.

 ## Citation